-Choosing the right unit will depend primarily on the volume of food you need to chill at one time, and how often you intend to do so.
+Choosing the right blast chiller or blast freezer will depend primarily on the volume of food you need to chill at one time, and how often you intend to do so.
 Small, undercounter models are available that will chill a few dozen pounds at once, while very large roll-in models can chill several full-pan-racks worth of product.

 Blast chillers are designed to accommodate full-size, 12-in. x 20-in. x 2-1/2 in. steam table pans.
 Each full-size pan can hold about 10 pounds of product, so a good way to size your new unit is to understand how many pounds of food you want to chill at once, divide that by ten, and you'll know how many pans your new unit needs to accommodate.
 It is important not to overload this equipment because doing so can slow down the chilling process, meaning that the food might not reach the desired temperatures in time to avoid the development of foodborne bacteria.
 Also take into account other uses for the chiller; many operators use theirs to chill salad plates and bottled drinks.

-The type of equipment you choose will depend on the volume of food you will need to chill at once.
+The type of flash freezer or cooler you choose will depend on the volume of food you will need to chill at once.
 A floor model reach-in unit will hold around 10 to 24 pans, letting you chill a few hundred pounds of food at once.
 The largest roll-in equipment will accommodate several racks, chilling thousands of pounds of product.

 Facilities that only need to chill a few pans at a time can save some space with a smaller countertop or undercounter unit.
 These typically hold 3 to 4 pans at once.